 Provide Your Customers With Choices

 When you’re packaging each item yourself and mailing them out to customers at your local post office, you’re incredibly limited in what you have to offer customers in terms of shipping choices.
 Sometimes people are happy to pay more to get an item faster.
 Sometimes, people would rather wait for free shipping.
 Presenting options for customers shows that you understand that one size doesn’t fit all.
 This can help you tailor your services to your customer’s needs and leave them feeling respected and cared for.
+These methods can also make managing retail deliveries on your own a lot easier because you’re setting up expectations for your customers.
+With multiple options, your company can sparse out deliveries and plan routes accordingly with the help of route planning software.

 Automation can help you save a ton of time when it comes to shipping.
 No matter the size of your business, wasting time costs money.
 Shipping software can present you with automation options that save time but also reduce the risk of errors.
 Automatic transferring of an address onto a label, for instance, results in far fewer instances of mistaken addresses.
 The time saved can also help ensure that your customers get their packages as soon as possible, which can help keep them happy with your services.